 Indoor air has more contaminants and pollutants than what we breathe outdoors, and the EPA estimates indoor air can be 2X – 5X more polluted.
 Studies also show that the concentration of particulate matter in indoor air correlates negatively with worker productivity and increased risk of illness.
 So, let’s look at five critical actions facility managers should take to ensure they are monitoring and addressing indoor air quality concerns.

-Commercial HVAC System Preventative Maintenance Programs
+Commercial HVAC System Preventative Maintenance Programs:

 Keeping your commercial HVAC system running at peak performance is essential to regulating temperature and indoor air quality.
 Implementing proper preventative maintenance techniques can improve your facility’s indoor air quality and substantially reduce the total cost of operation.
 The commercial HVAC system, operation, and maintenance are significant factors in your overall facility operating budget.
 So you should prioritize establishing a schedule and process for preventative maintenance and potentially even leverage predictive analytics.
 The right preventative maintenance strategy will identify target areas where proactive measures can produce the most dramatic impact.
 Maintenance needs to be performed by certified and highly qualified professionals.
 Finding qualified technicians can be challenging, and you might want to consider contracting with a professional mechanical and commercial HVAC services provider.